 If a child under 12 years old is abused → a parent or guardian must file the restraining order paperwork on behalf of the child; if the child is 12 or older they can file the restraining order paperwork on their own.
 You are eligible to request a domestic violence restraining order against someone who has:

 - Abused you or threatened to abuse you (physical or emotional); and

 - You have a close relationship with the person (married or registered domestic partners, divorced, separated, dating or used to date, have a child together, or live together or used to live together), or you are closely related (parent, child, brother, sister, grandmother, grandfather, in-law).

 This page only explains how to file a domestic violence restraining order in California.
-We also provide information on how to file a civil harassment restraining order, a workplace violence restraining order and an elder abuse restraining order.
+We also provide information on how to defend a restraining order, how to file a civil harassment restraining order, a workplace violence restraining order and an elder abuse restraining order.

 Fill Out the Proper Documents